Joana de Eça

-Joana de Eça (1480-1572) was a Portuguese courtier and royal favorite.
+Joana de Eça (1480–1572) was a Portuguese courtier and royal favorite.
 She served as camareira-mor (Mistress of the Robes) to Catherine of Austria, Queen of Portugal.

 She was born to João Fogaça and D. Maria de Eça and married Pedro Gonçalves da Câmara.
-She served as principal lady-in-waiting to queen regent Catherine, and were reputed to have had influence over the affairs of state as a royal favorite during the minor regency of Sebastian of Portugal, which made her a controversial public figure.
+She served as principal lady-in-waiting to queen regent Catherine, and was reputed to have had influence over the affairs of state as a royal favorite during the minor regency of Sebastian of Portugal, which made her a controversial public figure.